Bus (computing): Second generation

-"Second generation" bus systems like NuBus addressed some of these problems.
-They typically separated the computer into two "worlds", the CPU and memory on one side, and the various devices on the other.
+Second-generation bus systems like NuBus addressed some of these problems.
+They typically separated the computer into two address spaces, the CPU and memory on one side, and the various peripheral devices on the other.
 A bus controller accepted data from the CPU side to be moved to the peripherals side, thus shifting the communications protocol burden from the CPU itself.
-This allowed the CPU and memory side to evolve separately from the device bus, or just "bus".
+This allowed the CPU and memory side to evolve separately from the peripheral bus.
 Devices on the bus could talk to each other with no CPU intervention.
-This led to much better "real world" performance, but also required the cards to be much more complex.
-These buses also often addressed speed issues by being "bigger" in terms of the size of the data path, moving from 8-bit parallel buses in the first generation, to 16 or 32-bit in the second, as well as adding software setup (now standardised as Plug-n-play) to supplant or replace the jumpers.
+This led to much better performance but also required the cards to be much more complex.
+These buses also often addressed speed issues by being bigger in terms of the size of the data path, moving from 8-bit parallel buses in the first generation, to 16 or 32-bit in the second, as well as adding software setup (later standardized as Plug-n-play) to supplant or replace the jumpers.

 However, these newer systems shared one quality with their earlier cousins, in that everyone on the bus had to talk at the same speed.
 While the CPU was now isolated and could increase speed, CPUs and memory continued to increase in speed much faster than the buses they talked to.
-The result was that the bus speeds were now very much slower than what a modern system needed, and the machines were left starved for data.
+The result was that the bus speeds were now much slower than what a modern system needed, and the machines were left starved for data.
 A particularly common example of this problem was that video cards quickly outran even the newer bus systems like PCI, and computers began to include AGP just to drive the video card.
 By 2004 AGP was outgrown again by high-end video cards and other peripherals and has been replaced by the new PCI Express bus.

 An increasing number of external devices started employing their own bus systems as well.
 When disk drives were first introduced, they would be added to the machine with a card plugged into the bus, which is why computers have so many slots on the bus.
 But through the 1980s and 1990s, new systems like SCSI and IDE were introduced to serve this need, leaving most slots in modern systems empty.
 Today there are likely to be about five different buses in the typical machine, supporting various devices.